 EDUCATING POLICYMAKERS.
 PROMOTING THE INDUSTRY.
 PRIORITIZING SMART REGULATIONS.
 SUPPORTING A GLOBAL COLD CHAIN.

-The GCCA Advocacy Fund enables the collective voice of the global cold chain, connecting our members and stakeholders with policymakers, influencing legislation and regulatory decisions that impact businesses, and elevating the importance of global cold infrastructure.
+Established in 2021, GCCA Advocacy Fund enables the collective voice of the global cold chain, connecting our members and stakeholders with policymakers, influencing legislation and regulatory decisions that impact businesses, and elevating the importance of global cold infrastructure.

 Our 2026 Policy Framework reflects our shared vision of leadership and excellence in building a resilient, sustainable, and secure temperature-controlled supply chain.
 It is grounded in four guiding principles: focusing on cold chain-specific issues, setting outcome-driven priorities, relying on evidence-based advocacy, and ensuring global priorities are advanced with local action.
 These advocacy efforts are organized into three themes: